charleneguillaumot/Landmark_prediction_Deep_Learning_2D/README.md

 The little mesh subsets needs to be colorized before being parameterized and converted into raster images.
 The Python code "3_Colorize_mesh_subsets.py" loads the 3D little images, clean them (closing holes, manifoldness correction) before colorizing them in 3 different channels (ambient occlusion, volumetric obscurance and APSS curvature).
 For one 3D little subset, 3 colorized little subsets are created and saved as .obj files.

 ### Step 4.
 Parameterization of the colorized subsets
-The colorized subsets are transfered into the data/obj folder of the pmp-library architecture.
+The colorized 3D subsets are transfered into the data/obj folder of the pmp-library architecture to be parameterized in 2D.
 The pmp library used in this project was modified from the one developed in https://www.pmp-library.org/ to enhance its calculation performances by removing several Viewer modules.
-To set it up, download the pmp-library from this previous website, and modify the examples/parameterization.cpp file by the one provided in this github repo.
+The LSCM parameterization was chosen due to better performances rendering compared to the harmonical one with preliminary tests.
+To set it up, download the pmp-library from the https://www.pmp-library.org/ website in a Linux environment, and modify the examples/parameterization.cpp file by the one provided in this github repo.
+Similarly, change the src/pmp/io/write_obj.cpp by the one provided.
+Then, configure and build :  cd pmp-library && mkdir build && cd build && cmake .. && make

-The folder must be in a Linux environment (procédure pour lancer ? cmake, make et voilà?)
-Expliquer le choix LSCM
-Once the files to be parameterized transfered in the data/obj folder, access the build folder and do data_directory="../data/obj/" for file in $(find "$data_directory" -name "*.obj"); do
+Move the files to be parameterized in the data/obj folder, access the build folder and do : data_directory="../data/obj/" for file in $(find "$data_directory" -name "*.obj"); do
 	./parameterization "$file"
 done
-The parameterized images are then saved in the build/output_lscm directory
+The parameterized images are then computed and saved in the build/output_lscm directory.
+Save them in the "param" folder in your arborescence.

 ### Step 5.
 Rasterization of the parameterized images